vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 *** =key2: 051f6fb8ec

 *** =instructions2
 Get the name and birth date of the person born on November 11th, 1974.
-Remember to use ISO date format (yyyy-mm-dd)!
+Remember to use ISO date format, e.g. '1974-11-11'!
 *** =solution2
 ```{sql}
 SELECT name, birthdate